apify/crawlee/website/blog/2024/03-27-how-to-scrape-amazon-using-typescript-cheerio-and-crawlee/index.md

 ## Prerequisites

-You will find the journey smoother if you have a decent grasp of the TypeScript language and a fundamental understanding of [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) structure.
+You'll find the journey smoother if you have a decent grasp of the TypeScript language and a fundamental understanding of [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) structure.
 A familiarity with Cheerio and Crawlee is advised but optional.
 This guide is built to introduce these tools and their use cases in an approachable manner.

-Crawlee is open-source with nearly 12000 stars on GitHub, you can checkout the [source code here](https://github.com/apify/crawlee).
+Crawlee is open-source with nearly 12,000 stars on GitHub.
+You can check out the [source code here](https://github.com/apify/crawlee).
 Feel free to play with Crawlee with the inbuilt templates that they offer.

 ## Writing the scraper